Comet Fading Begins Beyond Saturn: Results

-Our first three figures demonstrate how effectively one particular fading law can replicate distant LPC observations, but the perihelion distance at which fading begins as well as the number of perihelion passages over which fading occurs are both physically unconstrained parameters.
-In Fig. 4, we repeat the analyses of Figs. 1--3 for all combinations of these two parameters, and we mark the parameter space within which a K-S test comparing simulated and observed LPCs cannot reject the null hypothesis with 2$\sigma$ confidence.
-We see that the LPC fading parameter space preferred by semimajor axis, $\sin 2\omega_G$, and previous perihelion distributions all broadly overlap.
-In particular, we note that fading must begin beyond $\sim$12 AU and that LPCs make a maximum of $\sim$10 perihelion passages (and potentially as few as 2) before fading from observability.
-As shown in panel B, the $\sin 2\omega_G$ fading constraints are much more sensitive to our Oort cloud's radial extent than semimajor axis and previous perihelion constraints.
+Our first three figures demonstrate how effectively one particular fading law can replicate distant LPC observations, but the perihelion distance at which fading begins as well as the number of perihelion passages before comets fade are both physically unconstrained parameters.
+Thus, for all combinations of these two parameters, we can repeat the analyses of Figs. 1--3, using a K-S test to compare the simulated and observed original semimajor axes, $\sin 2\omega_G$ values, and previous perihelion passages of distant ($8<q<12$ au) LPCs.
+In Fig. 4A, we mark the parameter space within which a K-S test comparing simulations and observations cannot reject the null hypothesis (that the simulated and observed LPCs have the same underlying distribution) with at least 2$\sigma$ confidence.

+Fig. 4A effectively marks the regions of LPC fading parameter space permitted by LPC observations and our simulations.
+The original semimajor axes, $\sin 2\omega_G$ values, and previous perihelia each define a region of permitted fading parameter space.
+We see that the LPC fading parameter spaces permitted by each of these LPC properties all broadly overlap with one another in Fig. 4A.
+In particular, we note that each parameter predicts that fading must begin beyond $\sim$12 au and that LPCs can make a maximum of $\sim$10 perihelion passages (and potentially as few as 2) before fading from observability.

+Previously, we found that our simulated $\sin 2\omega_G$ match to observed LPCs can be greatly improved if we truncate our simulated Oort cloud at $a=$ 25,000 au.
+Thus, in Fig. 4B, we study how the permitted LPC fading parameter space changes if we only consider LPCs from this truncated Oort cloud.
+Here we see that regions permitted by LPC original semimajor axes and previous perihelia shrink but still very much overlap.
+In particular, LPCs from this truncated Oort cloud must fade within $\sim$5 perihelion passages inside 20 au.
+We also note that the fading parameter space allowed by $\sin 2\omega_G$ expands dramatically.
+If simulated LPCs are only derived from Oort cloud semimajor axes between 20,000--25,000 au, this particular parameter puts no hard limit on the number of perihelion passages inside 20 au.
+However, the observed and simulated $\sin 2\omega_G$ values from our truncated Oort cloud can only agree if LPC fading initiates at least $\sim$12 au from the Sun.